MokaMech/HJOSET/README.md

 - First step is to install the latest version of OpenSim (at least 4.0) and MatLab (at least 2019).
 - If you want to compute GRF prediction since you lack this data, make sure your MatLab installation fullfill the requested toolbox described above.
 - I recommand also to install Mokka software to preview, label MoCap data and translate it into other CusToM compatible formats.
 - Since you get all those 3 software, paste the content of the **Matlab_tools/CusToM_master/Models** folder of this repo into your CusToM/Models installation directory.
 This will allow you to use the dedicated Gait2354 model and markers adapted from OpenSim to CusToM.
--

 _______________________________________________________________________
-## Article Experiment
+## Experiment

 ### Dataset
 The dataset used to illustrate this framework is drawn from a [project](https://simtk.org/projects/mspeedwalksims) available on SimTK forum and presented in [Liu et al. 2008][^2]